Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 What Is AWS Fargate?

-The AWS Fargate service provides a way to run containerized apps on the AWS public cloud with minimal infrastructure management.
+The AWS Fargate service allows you to run containerized apps on the AWS public cloud with minimal infrastructure management.

-Fargate is a serverless compute solution.
-So it enables you to focus on container-level tasks, such as setting access controls and resource parameters, instead of more time-consuming tasks, like provisioning, setting up, updating, securing, and scaling clusters of Elastic Compute Cloud (EC2) servers or virtual machines.
+Fargate is a serverless compute solution that enables you to focus on container-level tasks, such as setting access controls and resource parameters, instead of more time-consuming tasks, like provisioning, setting up, updating, securing, and scaling clusters of Elastic Compute Cloud (EC2) servers or virtual machines.

 Credit: Define container parameters with Fargate – TechTarget